ztrhgf/Powershell_CICD_repository/README.md

 To set up please follow [instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20-%20INITIAL%20CONFIGURATION.md)

-In case you found any bug or have improvement suggestion, please contact me at ztrhgf'at'seznam.cz.
+In case you like this solution, found any bug or have improvement suggestion, please contact me at ztrhgf'at'seznam.cz.

 # Main features: